Eventador/eventador.github.io/_documentation/getting_started_guide.md

 # Consuming from the Eventador SQL Interface

 The SQL Interface is based on PipelineDB/PostgreSQL.
 You can define a continuous view using simple SQL syntax and the views are continuously updated as data comes in from the pipeline.
-Views can be simple aggregations, time-windows, or anything else as defined by the PipelineDB SQL syntax and functions.
+Views can be simple aggregations, time-windows, advanced analytics, or anything else as defined by the PipelineDB SQL syntax and functions.

 A continuous view is a view of a SQL Stream.
-The stream is automatically built when a pipeline is created and has a sample continuous view created on it.
-You can create continuous views as needed.
-A sample view is created named ```ev_sample_view``` and is available in the users database.
+The stream is automatically built when a pipeline is created.
+A sample continuous view is created named ```ev_sample_view```.
+You can create more continuous views as needed.
 The database enforces SSL and causes the client to use SSL by default.

 To login to the database and query the sample view and create more continuous views:

 - Download the PipelineDB client [here](https://www.pipelinedb.com/download).
 - Connect to the database using psql with your username, database.
 The login information, and hostname is available in the Eventador [Console](http://console.eventador.io/pipelines), select the pipeline then connections.
-- By connvention, the database username is your login username, and the database_name is username_pipelinename.
+- By convention, the database username is your login username, and the database_name is username_pipelinename.

 ```bash
 psql -U <username> -h <hostname> -p 9000 <database_name>